a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/07. Associative Arrays - Lab/README.txt

 the existing one.
 At the end print all the items and their amount without sorting them.
 The input comes as array of strings.
 Try using a Map().

+03. School Grades
+Write a function to store students with all of their grades.
+If a student appears more than once, add the new grades.
+At the end print the students sorted by average grade.
+The input comes as array of strings.

+04.Word Occurrences
+Write a function that counts the times each word occurs in a text.
+Print the words sorted by count in descending order.
+The input comes as an array of strings.